 Machu Picchu is one of the most popular tourist destinations in the world, and it can be visited at any time of year.
-Yet, the dry season is the best time to go.
-Not only will you have better weather, but you’ll also avoid the crowds.
+Yet, the dry season June – July is the best Moth to visit Machu Picchu.
+Not only will you have better weather, but you’ll also avoid crowds.

 April to October is the Best Time to visit because of the Weather, hence, lots of tourists.